 Fitzwilliam Darcy and Elizabeth Bennett

 If you’ve been following my blog at all, you knew this one was going to be on the list, didn’t you?
 Jane Austen is one of the few authors who can make her characters agonize over does he like me or doesn’t he? for chapters, without making said character absolutely annoying.
-Darcy and Elizabeth both have faults they have to overcome, and it’s pretty clear by the end of the novel that they will still have to struggle with these faults for the rest of their life, even if they have found happiness.
+Darcy and Elizabeth both have faults they have to overcome, and it’s pretty clear by the end of Pride and Prejudice that they will still have to struggle with these faults for the rest of their life, even if they have found happiness.
 Also, I like a couple who can disagree and work through it.
 I’m starting to realize more and more how many people shy away from disagreements, and how sometimes you need to just face that disagreement if you want to have any kind of relationship at all.
-Yes, I need a guy who won’t let me think I’m always right.
+Yes, I need a guy who won’t let me think I’m always right. 🙂

 Gilbert Blythe and Anne Shirley

 Anne Shirley breaks her slate over Gilbert’s head, because he had the nerve to call her “carrots” – is there any more iconic moment to the whole Anne of Green Gables series?
 From that moment on, readers just knew Anne and Gilbert were meant for each other.
 (I also loved Anne’s struggles through the series between her “friendship” feelings for Gilbert, and her ideas of what “falling in love” should be like.
 I think this is something many a girl has struggled with – and we all know guys who complain about being stuck in the “friend zone”)

 And now a couple from Lord of the Rings – surprise!
 It doesn’t include Aragorn.